Samsung/tizen-docs/docs/application/vstools-mac/overview.md

      ![Baseline SDK Install](media/howtoinstall-installwizard8.png)

   > **Note**
-  > If the installer gives a warning about your Tizen Studio version being too low, update the Tizen Studio by using the Tizen Package Manager after setting the tool path.
+  > If the installer gives a warning about your Tizen Studio version being too low, update Tizen Studio by using the Tizen Package Manager after setting the tool path.

 - To set up each tool path directly:
   1. In the Visual Studio Mac IDE menu, go to **Project &gt; Solution Options &gt; Tizen &gt; Tools**.